Introduction to React for Complete Beginners

 Handles asynchronous calls.

-• Create a custom hook that takes a handler function, fn.
+- Create a custom hook that takes a handler function,

-• Return an object containing the properties of state (value, error and loading) and the run function.
+as necessary. - Return an object containing the properties of

 const initialState = { loading: false, error: null, value: null };